antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 There are many great features in the [.NET Framework 4.6](http://go.microsoft.com/fwlink/?LinkId=528259).
 Some of these features, like RyuJIT and the latest GC updates, can provide improvements by just installing the .NET Framework 4.6.
 Give it at try!

-You learn more about the release by looking at [What's New in the .NET Framework](https://msdn.microsoft.com/library/ms171868.aspx), the [.NET Framework 4.6 release changelist](https://github.com/microsoft/dotnet) and an [API diff](https://github.com/microsoft/dotnet) between the .NET Framework 4.6 and 4.5.2 releases.
+You learn more about the release by looking at [What's New in the .NET Framework](https://msdn.microsoft.com/library/ms171868.aspx#v46), the [.NET Framework 4.6 release changelist](https://github.com/microsoft/dotnet) and an [framework library API diff](https://github.com/microsoft/dotnet) between the .NET Framework 4.6 and 4.5.2 releases.

 Reference Source
 ----------------